1 Introducing Zig

 As we discussed before, in Zig, you can select specific portions of an existing array.
 This is called slicing in Zig (Sobeston 2024), because when you select a portion of an array, you are creating a slice object from that array.

-A slice object is essentially a pointer object accompained by a length number.
+A slice object is essentially a pointer object accompanied by a length number.
 The pointer object points to the first element in the slice, and the length number tells the zig compiler how many elements there are in this slice.

 Slices can be thought of as a pair of [*]T (the pointer to the data) and a usize (the element count) (Sobeston 2024).